precocity/gcp-retail-workshop-2018/airflow/README.md

 ### Pre-Requisites
 * Cloud Shell
 * `git clone https://github.com/precocity/gcp-retail-workshop-2018.git`
+* `~gcp-retail-workshop-2018/scripts/02_variableSubstitution.sh`

 >Note: Unless otherwise explicitly stated, all the commands below are to be executed in Cloud Shell as-is.
 If you have already run the `git clone` command, it is not necessary to do it again.

+>Note: The last command listed may have been run during the BigQuery labs.
+If you have, you can skip that step.

 >Note: Once you are done with all the exercises, please go through the last Cleanup exercise to review and make sure any running resources are terminated.